San Carlos, Mexico has a very active pickleball community with beginner and advanced players playing at a dozen courts around town.

 Find local places to play, rules and other info on the sport:

 Local places to play Pickleball in San Carlos

 - San Carlos Gym (formerly Tony’s Gym) in the Ranchitos.
-For a small fee, you too can try your hand at this fun sport and see what the hype is all about.
-Click here for more information about this court, and the skills & drills clinics available to help you learn how to play.
+For a small fee, you too can try your hand at this fun sport.
+Click here for more information about this court.

 - Athleticlub San Carlos.
 Click here for hours, contact info and photos.